 lack of smooth/complete echogenic mucosal lining with an indistinct wall

-Gallbladder perforations are a relatively rare complication that can occur in some situations but occurs most frequently as a result of acute cholecystitis.
-It can carry a relatively high mortality rate.
-It can also occur during laparoscopic cholecystectomies with the incidence of gallbladder pe...
+Gallbladder perforations are a relatively rare complication that occur most frequently as a result of acute cholecystitis, with a relatively high mortality.

 Gallbladder polyps are elevated lesions on the mucosal surface of the gallbladder.
 The vast majority are benign, but malignant entities are possible.
 Gallbladder polyps may be detected on ultrasound, CT, or MRI, but are usually best characterized on ultrasound.